involve-it/simple-meteor-mvc/README.md

 controller.js

-        -any functions responding to user actions, called from the view (User USES the Controller), any         tracker.autoruns, etc. - controller MANIPULATES the Model.
+        -any functions responding to user actions, called from the view (User USES the Controller), any tracker.autoruns, Session and Collection updates etc. - controller MANIPULATES the Model.

 model.js

-        -definitions of sessions, definitions of cols; server-binding (e.g. subscribes).
+        -definitions of sessions, definitions of Collections, server-binding (e.g. subscribes).